-Jeweler-approved jewelry cleaning solutions are non-toxic, gentle for diamonds and other gems, and won't degrade your collection's value.
-By applying a gentle cleanser with a professional polishing cloth or another soft material, you can help restore your jewelry's shine and luster.
+Jeweller-approved jewellery cleaning solutions are non-toxic, gentle for diamonds and other gems, and won't degrade your collection's value.
+By applying a gentle cleanser with a professional polishing cloth or another soft material, you can help restore your jewellery's shine and lustre.

 Apply Cleansing Products Carefully